react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

   - `color` (of type `ColorValue`)
 - `icon`: Optional icon to show instead of the label.

-  The icon can be of following types:
+  The icon can be one of the following types:
   - Local image

     ```js